ManMetGames/ProgrammingEssentials/docs/Lessons/classes.md

 }
 {% endhighlight %}

-This follows a structure of:
+This follows a structure of...
 <blockquote style="font-size:20px">
 class TYPE{<br>
   //class variables and methods here<br>
 }
 </blockquote>
-- where the type is the name of the class.
+... where the type is the name of the class.

-Again, we’re seeing the curly brackets be used to bundle code together in scope, in this case, to relate all of the code about our snake together.
-A class can't be run in the way that a method can, as it is a definition of a structure, rather than a list of instructions, which is why we don't need round brackets to pass in information.
+Again, we’re seeing the curly brackets being used to bundle code together in a scope.
+In this case, to relate all the code about our snake together.
+A class can't be run in the same way that a method can, as it is a definition of a structure, rather than a list of instructions.
+This is why we don't need round brackets to pass in information.
 We can pass in information when we create an object of our class type, but we'll get to that later!

 <h3>Task</h3>
 <blockquote>